Alexey-N-Chernyshov/gramps-mcp-rs/docs/setup-server.md

 # → ok
 ```

+> **Production tip:** if the server is accessible from the internet, put a reverse proxy (nginx, Caddy) with TLS in front of port 3000 and use `https://` in the client URL.
+The bearer token alone is not safe over plain HTTP on a public network.

 ## Step 4 — Configure your AI client

 Replace `your-server-ip` with your server's IP address or domain name, and `your-secret-token` with the token from Step 2.

 ### Claude Desktop

+> **Note:** HTTP transport support in Claude Desktop is relatively new — make sure you're running the latest version.

 ```json
 {